Blessing336/Jones-Manufacturing-Downtime-Analysis/README.md

 # Project Background
-Jones Soda, a specialty beverag manufacturer known for its flavored sodas, initiated a production analysis project aimed at **reducing operational inefficiencies caused by recurring production line downtime**.
+Jones Soda, a specialty beverage manufacturer known for its flavored sodas, initiated a production analysis project aimed at **reducing operational inefficiencies caused by recurring production line downtime**.
 The project was commissioned in response to rising internal costs, inconsistent batch performance, and delayed order fulfillment attributed to both machine malfunctions and operator errors.

 The primary objective of this project is to analyze, visualize, and interpret production line data with a specific focus on **identifying root causes of downtime, quantifying their impact on operational performance, and providing actionable insights that will help Jones Soda reduce downtime by at least 50%**.
 <br><br>